Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

 - "That harmonious glow?
 It's a whole aesthetic."
 - "You're the calming tea everyone needs after a long day."
 - "Your style?
 Peaceful with a side of swag."
-- "In the soundtrack of life, you're the soothing interlude."
+- "In life's soundtrack, you're the soothing interlude."
 - "You're the vibe everyone needs on their 'chill' playlist."

 [More on type 9s](/blog/enneagram/enneagram-type-9)